Next-to-next-to-leading power corrections to unpolarized Semi-Inclusive Deep Inelastic Scattering: Numerical estimates and comparisons

-For the comparison we use the COMPASS data from Ref.~\cite{COMPASS:2014kcy}.
-The data is measured for the unidentified charged hadrons, $h^\pm$, we will assume the dominance of charged pions.
+For this comparison, we use the COMPASS data from Ref.~\cite{COMPASS:2014kcy}.
+Since the data are reported for unidentified charged hadrons, $h^\pm$, we assume dominance of charged pions.

-If the relation is exact, the red circles should be on top of black squares in \fig{relation}.
-However \fig{relation} demonstrates that the relation of \eq{relation} is at most approximate, the sizes and signs of the contributions are similar, however, the shapes are different.
-Notice that we expect this relation to hold at $1/N_c\sim$ 30\% and $q_T \ll Q$.
-One also has to be careful interpreting \fig{relation}, it is not the result of the experimental measurement, but an estimate that has a lot of assumptions.
-A more detailed experimental study will be interesting in determining the validity of \eq{relation}.
-Based on the available information we conclude that the QCD dynamics is very rich and further theoretical and phenomenological study of our approximations and other terms that we neglected is needed.
+If the relation were exact, the red circles would lie on top of the black squares in \fig{relation}.
+However, \fig{relation} shows that the relation in \eq{relation} is, at best, approximate: while the magnitudes and signs of the contributions are similar, their shapes differ.
+Note that this relation is expected to hold only at the level of $1/N_c \sim 30\%$ and in the region $q_T \ll Q$.

+One should also exercise caution in interpreting \fig{relation}, as it does not represent a direct experimental measurement but rather an estimate based on several assumptions.
+A more detailed experimental study would be valuable for testing the validity of \eq{relation}.
+Based on the available evidence, we conclude that QCD dynamics in this regime is rich and that further theoretical and phenomenological investigations, both of our approximations and of the neglected contributions, are necessary.